A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on

-\paragraph{Contributions} In this work, we introduce a general method for deriving substitution-like closed monoidal structures that covers both the presheaf and the nominal setting.
-The core idea is to \emph{freely} generate the substitution tensor on a category $\C$ from a \emph{left action} of a monoidal category $\A$ on $\C$ that specifies what a substitution is in the given setting.
+\subparagraph*{Contributions} In this work, we introduce a general method for deriving substitution-like closed monoidal structures that covers both the presheaf and the nominal setting.
+The core idea is to \emph{freely} generate the substitution tensor on a category $\A$ from a \emph{left action} \(\tl\colon \V\times\A\to\A\) of a monoidal category $\V$ on $\A$ that specifies what a substitution is in the given setting.
 We give a general criterion (\Cref{thm:gen-mon,thm:gen-mon-clo}) for the substitution tensor to yield a closed monoidal structure.

-We first instantiate our method to capture the substitution tensors in presheaf categories $[\ctx,\Set]$ for various forms of (untyped) contexts $\ctx$: exchange ($\B$), weakening + exchange, ($\I$) contraction + exchange ($\S$), and cartesian ($\F$).
+We first instantiate our method to capture the substitution tensors in presheaf categories $\PSh{\ctx}$ for various forms of (untyped) contexts $\ctx$: exchange ($\B$), weakening + exchange, ($\I$) contraction + exchange ($\S$), and cartesian ($\F$).
 The respective substitution tensors were introduced separately and from scratch in earlier work.
-We identify a novel condition (called \emph{contextuality}) on the category $\ctx$ that enables us to construct a closed monoidal substitution structure in $[\ctx,\Set]$ and captures all the four specific cases uniformly.
+We identify a condition (called \emph{contextuality}) on the category $\ctx$ that enables us to construct a closed monoidal structure in $\PSh{\ctx}$ and captures all the four specific cases uniformly.

-As the primary application of our theory, we derive the so-far missing closed monoidal substitution structures for nominal sets and renaming sets, and give elementary descriptions of both the substitution tensors and their internal homs.
-Overall, they are considerably simpler than their corresponding presheaf-based versions.
-To further stimulate the transfer of concepts between presheaves and nominal sets, we establish a number of novel correspondences with presheaf types not considered before: presheaves over $\B$ are equivalent to the category of nominal sets and support-preserving functions, and presheaves over $\S$ are equivalent to the category of renaming sets where renamings respect least supports.
+As the primary application of our theory, we derive a closed substitution tensor for nominal sets and renaming sets, and give elementary nominal descriptions of both the tensors and its internal hom, showing that they are considerably simpler than their corresponding presheaf-based versions.
+To further stimulate the transfer of concepts between presheaves and nominal sets, we establish a number of correspondences with presheaf types not considered before: presheaves over $\B$ are equivalent to the category of nominal sets and support-preserving functions, and presheaves over $\S$ are equivalent to the category of renaming sets where renamings respect least supports.
 Adding relations between the various presheaf categories and types of nominal sets, we arrive at a more complete map of the nominal landscape.